elad-bar/hotjar-api/README.md

 # Hotjar API

 ## Description
-Provides an easy way to integrate as data source Hotjar to analytics tools
+Provides an easy way to integrate as data source Hotjar to analytics tools, On the first run, the container will try to get all data since the funnel creation date until now, from that point, it will do an incremental update, the last day will get updates along the day according to the chosen update interval.

 ## Environment Variables
 ```